SpenceKonde/DxCore/megaavr/extras/Ref_ArduinoAPI.md

 #define LSBFIRST         0    /* used for shiftIn/shiftOut */
 #define MSBFIRST         1    /* used for shiftIn/shiftOut */
 ```
-* Notice that the actual values of the input sense configuration bitfield dont match the constants used above; this is accounted for in WInterrupts.c
+* Notice that the actual values of the input sense configuration bitfield don't match the constants used above; this is accounted for in WInterrupts.c

 ## DxCore/megaTinyCore extensions
 More detail and information on functions provided that aren't part of the official API can be found on the other reference pages.
 This just covers things that don't really fit anywhere else.